junxit/us-congress-bills-115/bill.md

     >       - **(i)** the last day of such 90-day period; or
     >       - **(ii)** the last day of the 15-day period (excluding any day described in paragraph (8)) beginning on the date the Congress receives the veto message from the President.
     >   - **(2)** *Contents of resolutions* For purposes of this subsection, the term “resolution” means only a joint resolution of the two Houses of the Congress, that is introduced during the 60-day period beginning upon the submission to the Congress pursuant to subsection (c) of the covered agreement to which such resolution relates, and the matter after the resolving clause of which is as follows: “That the Congress does not approve the covered agreement transmitted to the Congress pursuant to section 314(c) of title 31, United States Code, on ______.”, the blank space being filled with the appropriate date.
-    >   - **(3)** *Reference to committees* All resolutions introduced in the House of Representatives shall be referred to the Committee on Financial Services and all resolutions introduced in the Senate shall be referred to the Committee on Banking Housing and Urban Affairs.
+    >   - **(3)** *Reference to committees* All resolutions introduced in the House of Representatives shall be referred to the Committee on Financial Services and all resolutions introduced in the Senate shall be referred to the Committee on Banking, Housing, and Urban Affairs.
     >   - **(4)** *Discharge of committees*
     >     - **(A)** *In general* If the committee of either House to which a resolution has been referred has not reported it at the end of 30 days after its introduction, not counting any day which is excluded under paragraph (8), it is in order to move either to discharge the committee from further consideration of the resolution or to discharge the committee from further consideration of any other resolution introduced with respect to the same matter, except that a motion to discharge—
     >       - **(i)** may only be made on the second legislative day after the calendar day on which the Member making the motion announces to the House his intention to do so; and